JohnRThurlby/RobBlogForum/README.md

 # RobBlogForum
-Blog anf Forum written in PHP ith MySQL
+Blog and Forum written in PHP with MySQL